-For address federation, a durable queue is created on the opposing broker for the matching address.
-This option is used to mark if the queue should be deleted once the initiating broker disconnects, and the delay and message count parameters have been met.
-This is useful if you want to automate the clean up, though you may wish to disable this if you want messages to queued for the opposing broker when it disconnects.
-The default value is false and the federation consumer queue will not be auto deleted.
+For address federation, a durable queue is created on the broker from which messages are being federated.
+Set this property to true to mark the queue for automatic deletion once the initiating broker disconnects and the delay and message count parameters are met.
+This is a useful option if you want to automate the cleanup of dynamically-created queues.
+The default value is false, which means that the queue is not automatically deleted.